godotengine/godot-docs/getting_started/step_by_step/ui_code_a_life_bar.rst

 6. The type of the transition
 7. The easing to use in combination with the equation.

-The last two arguments combined correspond to an `easing equation <#>`__.
+The last two arguments combined correspond to an easing equation.
 This controls how the value evolves from the start to the end point.

 Click the script icon next to the ``GUI`` node to open it again.
 The